 Rams Park and upon returning to Logan had installed the Rams' offensive passing

-Wow, a player with outstanding playing skills and he already knew the team's
+Wow, a player with outstanding playing skills and he already knew the team's offense!

 Kevin Curtis during his rookie year

 But two major trials were still necessary before I could stand up for K.C. at our spring draft meetings.
 The first was the Senior Bowl, where he would be matched-up daily against the top defensive corners in the country.
 The final test would take place at the national NFL Scouting Combine.
 To say the least, Curtis passed both tests with flying colors.

 Throughout the practice week leading up to the Senior Bowl game, K.C. impressed coaches, GMs and scouts alike, easily setting up and running past the top corners in the country.

 A month later in Indianapolis, he solidified his standing among the top receivers in the country by running an unbelievable 4.32 hand-held time in the 40.
 Another little known fact from that Combine was that he compiled one of the highest Wonderlic Personnel Test scores in NFL football history when he correctly answered 49 out of 50 questions in the allotted 12 minutes according to our records.
 Equally impressive was his personal school workout, which led the Rams to select K.C. with our third-round selection in the 2003 draft.

 After breaking his leg as a rookie, he quickly assimilated himself into Rams' offensive system of play and became a very productive third receiver in the Rams offensive system throughout his career in St. Louis.
 KC was without question the Rams' fastest receiver and a personal favorite of Rams QB Marc Bulger, particularly down in the red zone.
 Although not considered an elusive runner after the catch, his speed and physical toughness make him a threat when the ball is in his hands.